Learning the Music Business

 Cathy Koester, Head of Research for UK Music said, 'Through Toby’s own knowledge and experience of the industry, and research, he really "got" the problem and so he was very tuned in and focused.'

-This project was in collaboration with the Department of Culture, Media and Creative Industries, UK Music and Culture at King's.
+This project was in collaboration with the Department of Culture, Media and Creative Industries, UK Music.
+It was supported by the university's Culture team.

 Toby Bennett completed the project while a PhD researcher in the Department of Culture, Media and Creative Industries at King’s College London.
 His primary research focuses on the changing nature and understanding of work in the major record labels of the UK’s music industry.
 You can find out more about Toby here.